mdomanski-usgs/dynrat/docs/tutorial/setup.md

 [Installing the IPython kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments)

 ### Install the dynrat package
-Similar to the anchovy package, you will install the dynrat package in the dynrat environment using the editable option.
+Similar to the hydxscomp package, you will install the dynrat package in the dynrat environment using the editable option.

 This command assumes your current working directory is the directory that